stephenslab/pathways/README.md

 # pathways

-Human and mouse gene-set data compiled for gene-set enrichment analyses.
+Human and mouse gene set data compiled for gene set enrichment analyses.
 The gene sets are compiled from three sources:
 [NCBI BioSystems][biosystems], [Pathway Commons][pc] and
 [MSigDB][msigdb].